What is MIC? And what can you get out of it?

 There are a lot of names for this backwards-looking observation of a natural phenomenon, and we listed some of them above.
 The Pareto Principle is one of those names - Italian Economist Vilfredo Pareto observed that only 20% of the planted bean pods created 80% of the yield.
 He applied this observation to his other research and found that, in a similar uneven distribution manner, 80% of the land in Italy was owned by 20% of the people.

-His principle has been translated into many industries to understand where to focus effort: 20% of customers yield 80% of sales (hence customer loyalty programs), 20% of employees cause 80% of an organization’s success (reward those employees with raises), 20% of computer bugs cause 80% of related errors (identify those specific bugs), etc. This rule of thumb is less about specific statistics/numbers, and more about understanding the general idea that a small amount of something often effects/produces a large amount of something else.
+His principle has been translated into many industries to understand where to focus effort: 20% of customers yield 80% of sales (hence customer loyalty programs), 20% of employees cause 80% of an organization’s success (reward those employees with raises), 20% of computer bugs cause 80% of related errors (identify those specific bugs), etc. This rule of thumb is less about specific statistics/numbers, and more about understanding the general idea that a small amount of something often affects/produces a large amount of something else.

 It might be hard to see when you're in the thick of it (it is a backwards-looking principle), so studying other musicians' stories will help you see that usually it is one or two key activities they nailed that brought them "success".
 This is usually Lifts (Step 5).
 While you build your mountain foundations, keep an eye out for the other activities you're engaging in that will/won't yield big results, and allocate your resources (time, energy, money) wisely.